Senni2127u/emudeck-manual/docs/tricks/azahar.md

 #### How to Install Custom Textures

 **Note:** Your texture pack may already come properly named and packaged with the correct `TitleID` and texture files.
-You may place the included texture pack folder directly into `/home/deck/.local/share/azahar-emu/textures/`.
+You may place the included texture pack folder directly into `/home/deck/.local/share/azahar-emu/textures/` or `%APPDATA%/Roaming/EmuDeck/Emulators/Azahar\user`.
 You do not need the following section if this is the case.

-1. In Desktop Mode, open [https://3ds.jdbye.com/?details=USA&split=0&display=0](https://3ds.jdbye.com/?details=USA&split=0&display=0) in a browser
+1. Open [https://3ds.jdbye.com/?details=USA&split=0&display=0](https://3ds.jdbye.com/?details=USA&split=0&display=0) in a browser.
 2. Note down the `Title ID` for the game
     * For example, The Legend of Zelda: Majora's Mask 3D's (US) Title ID is: `0004000000125500`
-3. Open `/home/deck/.local/share/azahar-emu/textures/`
+3. Open `/home/deck/.local/share/azahar-emu/textures/` or `%APPDATA%/Roaming/EmuDeck/Emulators/Azahar/user`
     * `~/.local` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
 4. In the `textures` folder from Step 3, create a folder matching the `TitleID` from Step 2
 5. Put your texture files directly into the `TitleID` folder you created in Step 4